 is a writer, educator, performer, and skilled living room dancer from Akron, Ohio.
-He received his BA in Political Science from Eastern Michigan University and his MFA in Creative Writing-Poetry from Mills College.
-Darius was a recipient of the 2020 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship and is the author of Never Catch Me (Button Poetry, 2022).
-He hopes to inspire that feeling you get that makes you scrunch up your face after a good bite of homemade Mac N Cheese.
+He received an MFA in Creative Writing-Poetry from Mills College.
+Darius was a recipient of the 2020 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship, a 2023 National Endowment for the Arts Fellowship, and is the author of Never Catch Me (Button Poetry, 2022).
+He hopes to inspire that feeling you get that makes you frown and slightly twist up ya face in approval.
 Darius' poems have appeared in POETRY Magazine, The Adroit Journal, American Poetry Review, Tinderbox Poetry Journal, and others.
 Darius believes in the dissolution of empire and the total liberation of all oppressed people by any means available.
 Free the People.
 Free the Land.
 Free All Political Prisoners.

 To book Darius to facilitate a writing workshop, host/emcee your event, perform an individual piece or feature-long set, or talk about 90s R&B, please fill out this form.